vamolessa/pepper/README.md

 # philosophy

-In the spirit of [Handmade](https://handmade.network/), almost all features are coded from scratch using simple stable Rust code.
+In the spirit of [Handmade](https://handmade.network/), all features are coded from scratch using simple stable Rust code.
 These are the only external crates being used in the project:
-- `fuzzy-matcher`: fuzzy matching for the picker ui. it could be replaced, however it's implementation does not get in the way and has minimal dependencies
 - `winapi` (windows-only): needed to implement windows platform layer
 - `libc` (unix-only): needed to implement unix platform layer